wdvorkin/EMEuIA/README.md

 # E-Companion for "Electricity Market Equilibrium under Information Asymmetry"
 by  V. Dvorkin, J. Kazempour and P. Pinson.
-All with the Technical University of Denmark
+All with the Technical University of Denmark.

 The repository contains data and code for the distributed algorithm in Section 4.1 and its centralized optimization counterpart in (A.1).
 The optimization models have been implemented by using [JuMP](https://github.com/JuliaOpt/JuMP.jl) (v.0.18.2) in the [Julia](http://julialang.org/downloads/) programming language (v.0.6.4).
 The following packages are required:
 - [JuMP](https://github.com/JuliaOpt/JuMP.jl)